Fast and Memory Efficient Multimodal Journey Planning with Delays: Introduction

 \section{Introduction}

+Multimodal public transit journey planning seeks the earliest arrival time at a target stop (\emph{single-objective}) or the Pareto set over arrival time and number of trips (\emph{bicriteria}), under a transit timetable combined with unrestricted walking transfers.
+Real timetables admit delays bounded above by an input parameter $\Delta$, the \emph{delay buffer}; the challenge is to answer such queries correctly under any delay scenario in $[0, \Delta]$.

-Public transit journey planners must account for vehicle delays.
-In multimodal journey planning, where there are transfers between different modes of transport, the state-of-the-art framework ULTRA~\cite{ultra_mcraptor,baum2019ultra,ultra} precomputes shortcut transfers that allow fast queries with unlimited transfer distances, but this technique involves heavy precomputation.
+In multimodal journey planning, where there are transfers between different modes of transport, the state-of-the-art framework ULTRA~\cite{ultra_mcraptor,baum2019ultra,ultra} (\emph{UnLimited TRAnsfers}) precomputes shortcut transfers that allow fast queries with unlimited transfer distances, but this technique involves heavy precomputation.
 Its delay-aware extension, Delay-ULTRA (D-ULTRA)~\cite{bez2024delay,sauer2024closing}, annotates each shortcut with a delay interval so that shortcuts can be activated or deactivated as delays are revealed.
 However, D-ULTRA operates exclusively at the level of individual vehicle events and targets only Trip-Based (TB) routing~\cite{trip_based_routing}.

 In this work, we project D-ULTRA's event-level shortcuts onto the stops they connect, producing a much smaller stop-level shortcut set.
-This simple transformation enables two additional query algorithms, CSA~\cite{csa} and RAPTOR~\cite{raptor}, and yields three improvements.
+This transformation makes ULTRA-CSA~\cite{csa} (\emph{Connection Scan Algorithm}) and ULTRA-RAPTOR~\cite{raptor} (round-based router) usable in the delay setting alongside D-ULTRA-TB, and yields three improvements.

 \paragraph{Memory efficiency.} The stop-level projection compresses the shortcut set by $48\text{--}180\times$ in edge count and $141\text{--}375\times$ in memory (from gigabytes to megabytes), because many event-level shortcuts between distinct events at the same pair of stops collapse into a single edge.